Being With: The Axis Syllabus with Claire Turner Reid and Kerwin Barrington – REGISTER NOW!

 Arrival, Onsite Check-In, Opening Circle, and Departures

-• Opening Circle/Introduction: Friday, August 16th at 10am.
-We request that ALL participants attend the Opening Circle.
+• Opening Circle: Friday, April 4th at 10am.
+We request that ALL Newcomers attend the Opening Circle.

-• Departure: All participants will depart after the final group clean at 3pm on Sunday, August 18th.
+• Full Jam Departure: After the final group clean by 3pm on Sunday, April 6th.

 Our Fees Explained